KordingLab/nerds/README.md

 Description
 ---------
-Matlab package implementing blind deconvolution method for neural spike recovery
+Matlab package implementing blind deconvolution method for neural spike recovery from calcium signal

 Requirements
 ---------
-* Matlab >= 2007
+* Matlab version >= 2007
-* [SPGL1](https://www.math.ucdavis.edu/~mpf/spgl1/) (Solver for large-scale sparse reconstruction)
+* [SPGL1](https://www.math.ucdavis.edu/~mpf/spgl1/) (Solver for large-scale sparse reconstruction) see also git [link](https://github.com/mpf/spgl1) and adjusted SPGL1 (note that we include SPGL1 and extra code in our repo)

 Usage
 ---------